 - Assistance to navigate the simplified Hospital Discharge process and ensuring a preferred choice of care is followed up and implemented if a patient’s first choice is not available at the point of discharge.

-- Advising on eligibility for NHS Continuing Healthcare funding (for Adults) or Continuing Care funding (for Children and Young Persons) and providing representation throughout assessment processes where an NHS body agrees to complete such an assessment during the COVID-19 emergency period.
+- Advising on eligibility for NHS Continuing Healthcare funding (for Adults) or Continuing Care funding (for Children and Young Persons) and providing representation throughout assessment processes.

 - Assistance to begin evidencing the case for eligibility for NHS funded care in preparation for retrospective assessments where Discharge Today care is provided free of charge by the NHS during the emergency period.